druhasu/UnrealDI/README.md

 ```

 ## Supported versions
-UnrealDI was tested to work with Unreal versions 4.25 and 4.26.
-It should probably work with 4.27 as well, but no testing was done yet.
+UnrealDI was tested to work with Unreal versions 4.25, 4.26 and 4.27.

 ## Repository structure
 This repository contains two plugins: